FourjsGenero/tool_fgldeb/README.md

 ### Attach to a running fglrun process with fgldeb

+This feature only works with FGL versions providing the fgldb debugging tool.

-Get the process id of the program you want to debug and invoke fgldeb with the process id
+Get the process id of the program you want to debug and invoke fgldeb with the process id:

 ```
 % fgldeb -p 12345